 Can an AI chatbot answer product questions from spec sheets and instruction manuals?

 Yes.
-When your spec sheets and instruction manuals are uploaded as knowledge sources, the chatbot can answer product questions in natural language, including features, setup steps, compatibility, and troubleshooting.
+If spec sheets and manuals are uploaded as knowledge sources, an AI chatbot can answer questions about features, setup, compatibility, troubleshooting, and error codes.
+Results are best when the documents are current, complete, and easy to read.

 What is an example of an AI chatbot?